DLXPlugins/photo-block/readme.txt

 == Upgrade Notice ==

-= 1.0.7 =
+= 1.0.9 =
-Bug fix: Fix applied for issue with copying made images in URL mode upon rendering.
+Bug fix: Fixed fatal JS error when block-level font-families are not set, which made inserting a caption impossible with some themes.